www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-t54-maintain-guidelines-and-documentation.md

 * [ ] Consider integrating AI to check commits according to the guidelines.
 * [ ] Give Chat AI a piece of documentation and ask what is described by it.
 Also, ask what is incorrect.
 This may help to find errors or problems with text.
 # Done Tasks
+* [x] Remove link to symbiosis project from main guidelines and create code specific perspective guidelines.
 * [x] Update DEVELOPMENT.md.
 * [o] Do not show project proposals in news, as this just clutters things too much for none technical users.
   * [o] Project proposal parsing was removed completely, because it was horribly wrong.